kataup/cypress-course-for-beginners/lessons/lesson-14/EN-lesson.md

 3. **Experiment with cy.origin and cy.session:**
    - **Task:**
-     Write a test that navigates to a different domain using `cy.origin` (simulate external authentication) and another that uses `cy.session` to cache login state.
+     Write a test that navigates to a different domain using `cy.origin` (simulate external authentication).
    - **Objective:**
      Demonstrate how to handle multi-domain scenarios and reduce setup overhead.